platformps/casestudy.fullstack_webapplication/README.md

 	* You will be working individually to design your app.
 We hope you'll exercise creativity on this project, sketch some wireframes before you start, make sure you have time to run these ideas by your instructors to get their feedback before you dive too deep into coding!
 Remember to keep things small and focus on mastering the fundamentals.

+## Minimum Features
+* `RESTful` web service which consumes requests from a front-end web application and caches each request and the respective response to a database.
+* The application must support a login functionality.

 ## Developmental Notes

 ### Tech Stack Selection